thunderbird89/esf/stories/story-knock-knock.md

 Another wave of particle beams hammered home.
 Then another.

 > "Shields at forty-four percent.
-Port generator is offline—catastrophic failure.
+Port generator is offline - catastrophic failure.
 Compensating with secondary systems."

 Harrison's hands gripped the armrests of his command chair.
 They were taking punishment faster than they could respond.
 The *Gallipoli* was tough, built to survive exactly this kind of focused fire, but there were limits.